MShokouhi/Physics-Olympiad/Solutions/README.md

 *   **Illuminate** the foundational principles at play.
 *   **Extend** the analysis to reveal connections between concepts, highlighting the elegance and emergence of physical laws.

+## 📝 Note on Pedagogical Use

+These solutions are intended to serve as a resource for verification and pedagogical enrichment.
+They are designed to clarify complex physical concepts and illustrate effective problem-solving strategies, rather than to provide shortcuts.

+We strongly encourage the dedicated reader to attempt each problem independently—a process that often demands significant time and persistence—before consulting these materials.
+It is our sincere hope that the availability of these solutions supports your journey toward a more profound comprehension of the subject, rather than diminishing the intellectual rigor and satisfaction inherent in solving these problems yourself.

 ## 📂 Available Content

 The following collections are currently available, with further entries being added periodically: